Emulator Issues #9014

 It seems like adding the relative input option to the mapper will enable a lot of different control schemes and increase usability.

-#5 Updated by MayImilae over 4 years ago
+#5 Updated by MayImilae almost 5 years ago

 - Subject changed from SUGGESTION: Implement relative IR input to SUGGESTION: Implement Joystick Velocity Input for Wii Remote IR